Liouville quantum gravity spheres as matings of finite-diameter trees: Introduction

 As mentioned earlier, it is also shown in \cite{dms2014mating} that the law of the unit area quantum sphere can be constructed using the limiting procedure suggested in \cite{2011arXiv1108.2241S}.
-It is shown in \cite[Proposition~5.15]{dms2014mating}, which follows from the limiting construction, that the points which correspond to $\pm \infty$ conditionally on $(\cyl,h)$ as a quantum surface are uniformly and independently distributed according to $\mu_h$.
+It is shown in \cite[Proposition~A.13]{dms2014mating}, which follows from the limiting construction, that the points which correspond to $\pm \infty$ conditionally on $(\cyl,h)$ as a quantum surface are uniformly and independently distributed according to $\mu_h$.
+That is, the law of the field $h$ (modulo a horizontal translation and global rotation about $\pm \infty$) is invariant under the operation of picking $x,y \in \cyl$ independently from $\mu_h$, letting $\varphi \colon \cyl \to \cyl$ be a conformal transformation with $\varphi(+\infty) = x$, $\varphi(-\infty) = y$, and then replacing $h$ with the field $h \circ \varphi + Q \log|\varphi'|$.

 The infinite volume companion of the unit area quantum sphere is the so-called $\gamma$-quantum cone described in \cite{SHE_WELD,dms2014mating}.
 Just as in the case of the former, the latter can also be constructed using Bessel processes; we will recall its construction in Section~\ref{subsec::surfaces} as it will play an important role in this paper.
-Two of the main results of \cite{dms2014mating}, namely \cite[Theorem~1.13 and Theorem~1.14]{dms2014mating}, give that a $\gamma$-quantum cone can be constructed and described entirely in terms of a certain (correlated) two-dimensional Brownian motion.
-In particular, if $(\cyl,h,+\infty,-\infty)$ is a $\gamma$-quantum cone with $\gamma \in [\sqrt{2},2)$ where $-\infty$ (resp.\ $+\infty$) is the marked point about which neighborhoods have infinite (resp.\ finite) mass and $\eta'$ is a space-filling $\SLE_{\kappa'}$ process \cite{MS_IMAG4} from $-\infty$ to $-\infty$ sampled independently of $h$ then the change in the quantum lengths $(L,R)$ of the left and right boundaries of $\eta'$ relative to time $0$ evolve as a correlated two-dimensional Brownian motion with\footnote{Space-filling $\SLE_{\kappa'}$ from~$\infty$ to $\infty$ in $\C$ is constructed in \cite{MS_IMAG4}.
+Two of the main results of \cite{dms2014mating}, namely \cite[Theorem~1.9 and Theorem~1.11]{dms2014mating}, give that a $\gamma$-quantum cone can be constructed and described entirely in terms of a certain (correlated) two-dimensional Brownian motion.
+In particular, if $(\cyl,h,+\infty,-\infty)$ is a $\gamma$-quantum cone with $\gamma \in [\sqrt{2},2)$ where $-\infty$ (resp.\ $+\infty$) is the marked point about which neighborhoods have infinite (resp.\ finite) mass and $\eta'$ is a space-filling $\SLE_{\kappa'}$ process \cite{MS_IMAG4} from $-\infty$ to $-\infty$ sampled independently of $h$ and then reparameterized so that $\mu_h(\eta'([s,t])) = t-s$ for all $s < t$ then the change in the quantum lengths $(L,R)$ of the left and right boundaries of $\eta'$ relative to time $0$ evolve as a correlated two-dimensional Brownian motion with (up to a linear reparameterization of time) \footnote{Space-filling $\SLE_{\kappa'}$ from~$\infty$ to $\infty$ in $\C$ is constructed in \cite{MS_IMAG4}.
 The process in $\cyl$ from $-\infty$ to $-\infty$ is defined in the same way with a whole-plane GFF on $\cyl$.
 Alternatively, it can be constructed by taking the process on $\C$ and then applying a conformal transformation which takes $\infty$ to $-\infty$.}